Annual revenue in billions USD

 Loading revenue data...

-Applied Digital has demonstrated significant revenue growth, with a 51.4% year-over-year increase reported in Q2 2025 and a 22.2% year-over-year increase in Q3 2025.
-This growth is driven by the expansion of its cloud services business and the anticipation of revenue generation from its HPC data center segment, particularly the Ellendale campus.
-However, sequential revenue declines in some quarters and a reliance on a limited number of customers pose challenges to sustained growth.
+Applied Digital has demonstrated significant revenue growth, with a 51.4% year-over-year increase reported in Q2 2025 and a 67% increase in Q1 2025.
+This growth is primarily driven by the cloud services segment, indicating a strong demand for its AI-focused offerings.
+However, the company's historical reliance on the data center hosting segment and recent revenue declines highlight the need for diversification and consistent performance.

-The AI infrastructure and data center market is highly competitive, with established players like CoreWeave, Equinix, Digital Realty, Amazon, Microsoft, and Google.
+The data center market is highly competitive, with established players like Equinix and Digital Realty Trust and hyperscalers like Amazon, Microsoft, and Google.
 Applied Digital faces the challenge of differentiating itself and capturing market share in this crowded landscape.
-The company's success will depend on its ability to offer competitive pricing, superior technology, and strong customer relationships.
+Its focus on low-cost, liquid-cooled infrastructure in North Dakota could provide a competitive advantage, but it needs to demonstrate its ability to attract and retain customers.

 Macroeconomic factors, such as interest rate hikes and global trade tensions, could impact Applied Digital's business.
-Rising interest rates could increase the company's borrowing costs and make it more difficult to finance its expansion plans.
+Rising interest rates could increase the company's borrowing costs and make it more difficult to secure financing for future data center projects.
 Trade tensions could disrupt supply chains and increase the cost of equipment and materials.

 Applied Digital Corporation designs, develops, and operates digital infrastructure solutions and cloud services high-performance computing (HPC) and artificial intelligence industries in North America.
 It operates through three segments: Data Center Hosting Business, Cloud Services Business, and HPC Hosting Business.
 The company offers infrastructure services to crypto mining customers; and GPU computing solutions for critical workloads related to AI, machine learning, and other HPC tasks.
 It al...